|Activities:||Hiking, Mountaineering, Sport Climbing, Bouldering, Ice Climbing, Big Wall, Mixed, Skiing|

 Situated in the heart of the South Asian sub-continent, it is a country with rich history and cultural tradition, captivating in its own right.
 Pakistan is situated between 24.5 and 36.75 degree north latitude and 61 and 75.5 degree east longitude.
 It is bordered by China in the North, Afghanistan and Iran in the West and India in the East.
 Arabian Sea lies to its South with 1000 kilometers long coastline with fascinating beaches.
 Pakistan is linked with China through land by Karakoram Highway along the great Silk Route while it is linked with India by air, rail and road.
 Iran and Afghanistan are linked with Pakistan by air and road.

 Nature has blessed Pakistan with matchless landscape, the high mountains, longest glaciers on earth outside the Polar Regions, deserts; plains, plateau, and attracting sunny beaches are all found here.
-However, more than fifty percent of its Northern and North Western regions which posses the most mesmerizing Mountains Ranges on earth.
-Splendid remains of continents collision, 65 million years ago, an massive land mass collided with mainland of Asia to create the South Asian Sub-Continent and push the Himalayas skyward.
+However, more than fifty percent of its Northern and North Western regions which possesses the most mesmerizing Mountains Ranges on earth.
+Splendid remains of continents collision, 65 million years ago, a massive landmass collided with the mainland of Asia to create the South Asian Sub-Continent and push the Himalayas skyward.
 The mighty ranges, Karakoram, the Himalayas, and the Hindukush make a meet here.

 In these great mountain ranges, found the mountains of awe-inspiring heights, longest glaciers on earth outside the Polar Regions, valleys of unsurpassable beauty, dotted with quiet lakes, crystal clear blue water, through with murmuring streams and springs and thundering rivers, above all the mighty river Indus.